 National curriculum subjects Kapow Primary units Year 6 What can the census tell us about local areas?
 British history 6: What was the impact of World War 2 on the people of Britain?
 Choose one of: Unheard histories: Who should go on the banknote?
-What was the Sikh Empire?
-English Spoken language: Asking questions to create their own class census; discussing the usefulness and limitations of past censuses; summarising and presenting their findings from a visual timeline of the suffrage movement.
-Reading -comprehension - Discussing their understanding and meaning of words listed in the census; asking questions to improve their understanding of the census.
+The Sikh Empire English Spoken language: Asking questions to create their own class census; discussing the usefulness and limitations of past censuses; summarising and presenting their findings from a visual timeline of the suffrage movement.
+Reading comprehension - Discussing their understanding and meaning of words listed in the census; asking questions to improve their understanding of the census.
 Spoken language: Speculating, hypothesising, imagining and explaining ideas about the causes of WW2; creating a freeze frame to display the thoughts and feelings of WW2 evacuees.
 Writing - composition: Writing a diary entry about being evacuated in WW2.
-Reading - comprehension: Retrieving and recording information from sources; making inferences from sources; asking historically valid questions using sources.
-Spoken language: Discussing and explaining the significance of different historical figures such as Alfred the Great, Elizabeth I, Ellen Wilkinson, Betty Boothroyd, William Tuke/Mary Seacole, Lily Parr and Betty Snowball.
-Reading - comprehension: Retrieving and recording information from sources.
-Spoken language: Discussing the factors that may influence historical interpretations and explaining why there are different interpretations of Ranjit Singh and the Sikh Empire.
-Maths Science Working scientifically - Reporting and presenting their findings from their local area enquiry.
+Spoken language: Discussing and explaining the significance of Alfred the Great and Elizabeth I. Maths Science Working scientifically - Reporting and presenting their findings from their local area enquiry.
 Art and design Optional - designing a plate to show the achievements of Lily Parr or Betty Snowball.
 Optional - creating an illustration of a scene and a historical figure on a banknote.
 Geography Reading maps of the local area.
-Reading maps to locate the Punjab region in South Asia.
-Describing trade routes across the Punjab region.
-RSE/PSHE Exploring Sikh beliefs and discussing the impact of the reforms Ranjit Singh made based on these beliefs.
+Creating a trading game to demonstrate an understanding of global trade routes.
+RSE/PSHE Exploring Sikh beliefs and discussing the impact of discrimination.